The Currency in Iceland & Guide to the Icelandic Krona

-- FAQs about the currency in Iceland
+- FAQs About Currency in Iceland

 - What is the currency used in Iceland?